metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Required:

 - `name` (String) Name of the health check.
-- `type` (String) Type of the health check, valid values are ('tcp', 'http').
-If tcp is specified, address is required.
-If http is specified, url is required.
+- `type` (String) Type of the health check, valid values are ('tcp', 'http').If tcp is specified, address is required.If http is specified, url is required.

 Optional:

 - `address` (String) Address to perform tcp health check on.
-Required when tcp type is specified.
-Go template can be used to reference values from the terraform output (e.g. 127.0.0.1:8080, {{.address}}:{{.port}}).
+Required when tcp type is specified.Go template can be used to reference values from the terraform output(e.g. 127.0.0.1:8080, {{.address}}:{{.port}}).
-- `timeout` (String) The timeout period at which the connection should timeout if unable to complete the request.
-When not specified, default 20s timeout is used.
+- `timeout` (String) The timeout period at which the connection should timeout if unable tocomplete the request.When not specified, default 20s timeout is used.
 - `url` (String) URL to perform http health check on.
-Required when http type is specified.
-Go template can be used to reference values from the terraform output (e.g. https://example.org, {{.output_url}}).
+Required when http type is specified.Go template can be used to reference values from the terraform output(e.g. https://example.org, {{.output_url}}).

 <a id="nestedatt--spec--read_inputs_from_secrets"></a>